rabbitmq/rabbitmq-website/site/web-stomp.md

 ## <a id="config">Configuration</a>

-When no configuration is specified the Web-Stomp plugin will listen on all interfaces on port 15674 and have a default user login/passcode of `guest`/`guest`.
+When no configuration is specified the Web STOMP plugin will listen on all interfaces on port 15674 and have a default user login/passcode of `guest`/`guest`.
+Note that this user is only [allowed to connect from localhost](/access-control.html) by default.
+We highly recommend creating a separate user production systems.

 To change this, edit your
 [Configuration file](/configure.html#configuration-file),